 The 935 also lets you set built-in activity profiles for different activities like running, cycling, hiking, strength training, swimming, and more.
 For triathletes, switching to another sports profile is as easy as pressing a button.
 Like all good smartwatches, the 935 syncs with your compatible smartphone that will let you access more training and social features.

 If you are a serious athlete, the Forerunner 935 will easily become your best friend.
 It’s a feature-packed and comfortable triathlon watch that’s definitely worth the price tag.
+We don’t hesitate to choose it as the Best Triathlon Watch.

 2. Polar Vantage V